-Section 1011.
-Citizen Advisory Oversight Group
+Section 11.
+Citizen Advisory Group

-- 11.1 Establishment.
+11.1 Establishment.
 The Parties agree that the School Concurrency program will be monitored by a Citizen Advisory Group (CAG) to be established by the Parties to this Agreement no later than 90 days from the date this Agreement becomes effective.
 The Parties will direct their staffs to coordinate with the CAG in performance of its duties under this Agreement.
 Clerical support for meetings will be provided by the School District.
-The CAG shall be subject to the applicable Florida's Government-in-the-Sunshine Law requirements, and each Local Government's ordinances, as applicable, governing the creation of, conduct of, and meeting notice requirements for advisory boards. - 11.2 Membership.
-The School Board, and the County Commission and each City
+The CAG shall be subject to the applicable Florida's Government-in-the-Sunshine Law requirements, and each Local Government's ordinances, as applicable, governing the creation of, conduct of, and meeting notice requirements for advisory boards.

-- Council shall each appoint a citizen members to serve on the CAG.oversight committee The citizen members shall have knowledge or experience in the areas of accounting, land development, demographics, land planning and business administration. - to monitor implementation of this Interlocal Agreement.
-Oversight Committee members shall be invited to attend all meetings referenced in Sections 2 and 5 hereof and shall receive copies of all reports and documents produced pursuant to this Agreement.
-The committee shall appoint a chairperson, meet at least annually, and - Duties.
-The responsibilities of the group shall be limited to the monitoring of the implementation and effectiveness of this Interlocal Agreement, and to report once a year to the County Commission, each City Council, and the School Board and the general public on the implementation of this Agreement together and with its the effectiveness of school concurrency. - 11.4 Organization.
+- 11.2 Membership.
+The School Board, the County Commission and each City Council shall appoint no more than two (2) citizen members to serve on the CAG.
+The citizen members shall have knowledge or experience in at least one of the following areas: of accounting, land development, demographics, land planning and or business administration. - 11.3 Duties.
+The responsibilities of the group shall be limited to the monitoring of the implementation and effectiveness of this Interlocal Agreement, and to report once a year to the County Commission, each City Council, the School Board and the general public on the implementation of this Agreement and the effectiveness of school concurrency. - 11.4 Organization.
 At its first meeting the CAG shall appoint a chairperson, set terms of membership and establish an annual meeting date.
 The meeting shall be conducted in accordance with Florida's Government-in-the-Sunshine law including: - (a) Meetings must be open to the public; - (b) Reasonable notice of the meetings must be given, and - (c) Minutes of the meeting must be taken.

-Section 142.
+Section 12.
 Site Plan Review for Schools

 - 12.1 School Site Plan Review.
-At the beginning of the school site design phase, the School District shall provide the applicable Local Government the opportunity to review and comment on a proposed site plan. - 12.2 Local Government Approval.
+At the beginning of the school site design phase, the School District shall provide the applicable Local Government the opportunity to review and comment on a-the proposed site plan. - 12.2 Local Government Approval.
 Pursuant to Section 1013.33 (13), F.S., a Local Government may not deny the site applicant based on adequacy of the site plan as it relates solely to the needs of the school.
 If the site is consistent with the comprehensive plan's land use policies and categories in which public schools are identified as allowable uses, the Local Government may not deny the application but it may impose reasonable development standards and conditions in accordance with Section 1013.51(1), F.S., and consider the site plan and its adequacy as it relates to environmental concerns, health, safety and welfare, and effects on adjacent property.
-Standards and conditions may not be imposed which conflict with or exceed those established in Chapter 1013 F.S. or the Florida Building Code, unless mutually and specifically agreed to as a part of this Agreement. - Alternative Review Process.
-A Local Government and the School District may agree and establish an alternative process for reviewing a proposed educational facility, the site plan, and offsite impacts, pursuant to a separate interlocal agreement in accordance with Section 1013.33 (13) and (14) F.S.
+Standards and conditions may not be imposed which conflict with or exceed those established in Chapter 1013 F.S. or the Florida Building Code, unless mutually and specifically agreed to as a part of this